Pratik-RC/CSE540_Fall25_Project-Group-9/README.md

 9. Run the following command to test the chain with a sample product
 10. npx hardhat run scripts/test_contract.js --network localhost

+** Metamask Wallet Setup instructions **
+1. Add metamask wallet chrom extension to your browser and create an account / login if u already did
+2. Open the metamask extension in your browser window -> Accounts -> Add wallet -> Import An account -> Paste the private key of the wallet there
+3. This will link the respective wallet to the metamask extension.
+Repeat the step 2 from here on whenever we need to add a new entity to this chain.
+4. We will be working with wallets created by hardhat at node creation for this project.
+5. The first wallet is hardcoded to be the owner of this chain, so use the first private key listed when running npx hardhat node and add it to metamask.
+(We will refer this as contract owner from here on)
+6. TBD : List down further accounts to be added into metamask

 #### High-Level Component Design

 **SupplyChain.sol**